This page is just an invitation to explore some interesting topics in the area of languages:

 Origin of Languages

 In the field of genetics, scientists have a general principle that the closer you get to the origin of a given life form, the more genetically diverse it will be in that area.
-And the same principle applies to languages.
-Researchers did a study on the phonemes of the world's languages, and found that the area with greatest diversity in phonemes is Sub-Saharan Africa.
+Researchers applied the same principle to languages.
+They did a study on the phonemes of the world's languages, and found that the area with greatest diversity in phonemes is Sub-Saharan Africa.
 This is not a big surprise, since that's where people originally came from.
 But it does suggest that language developed long before people spread outward from the continent.
 This episode of BBC's Science in Action (from 14 April 2011) is worth listening to.

 Imagine writing in English with totally logical spelling, using a beautiful flowing script.
 And imagine that this beautiful script also requires less effort to write, fewer penstrokes, than conventional writing.
 The playwright George Bernard Shaw left in his will a provision to fund the creation of better, more logical way to write the English language.
 After his death, designer Ronald Kingsley Read won the contest and in 1960 released a new script for this purpose, which he named the Shavian Alphabet.
-Then after years of correspondence with Shavian users around the world, he released an improved alphabet in 1966 called Quikscript.
+Then after years of correspondence with Shavian users around the world, he released an improved version of the alphabet in 1966 called Quikscript.

 An amazing episode of the radio program Radiolab, this tells about how scientists are studying animal communication—specifically, the calls of Diana monkeys and of prairie dogs that warn each other very specifically about potential dangers: for example, conveying something like, "Hey, look out!
 Here comes a large human in blue."
 From October 2010.